hanno-meister/synalinks/docs/Code Examples/Basics/First Steps.md

 To provide additional information to the LMs, you can use the data models `Field`.
 You can notice that Synalinks use Pydantic as default data backend.
-Allowing Synalinks to be compatible out-of-the-box with constrained structured output, FastAPI of FastMCP.
+Allowing Synalinks to be compatible out-of-the-box with constrained structured output, FastAPI and FastMCP.

 ```python
 class AnswerWithThinking(synalinks.DataModel):